Geography of Greater Manchester: Climate

 Greater Manchester experiences a temperate maritime climate, like most of the British Isles, with relatively cool summers and mild winters.
 The county's average annual rainfall is 806.6 mm compared to the UK average of 1125.0 mm, and its mean rain days are 140.4 per annum, compared to the UK average of 154.4.
-The mean temperature is slightly above average for the United Kingdom; Greater Manchester also has a relatively high humidity level, which lent itself to the optimised and breakage-free textile manufacturing which took place around the county.
+The mean temperature is slightly above average for the United Kingdom; Greater Manchester also has a fairly high humidity level (but doesn't feel as uncomfortable as London on a hot day), which lent itself to the optimised and breakage-free textile manufacturing which took place around the county.
 Snowfall is not a common sight in the built up areas, due to the urban warming effect.
 However, the Pennine and Rossendale Forest hills around the eastern and northern edges of the county receive more snow, and roads leading out of the county can be closed due to heavy snowfall, notably the A62 road via Standedge, the A57 (Snake Pass) towards Sheffield, and the M62 over Saddleworth Moor.